 Signature Film Festivals

 In tribute to its film roots, Rochester hosts several distinctive film festivals annually, each celebrating art and film from around the country.
 Most are open to the public and offer a unique selection of art films, short films, independent films, and documentaries.
-Five prominent festivals are below, and additional festivals can be found on our events page.
+Multiple prominent festivals are below, and additional festivals can be found on our events page.

 - The ImageOut Film & Video Festival is the largest LGBTQ film festival in New York State outside of the NYC area.

 - The JCC Ames Amzalak Rochester Jewish Film Festival has presented the best contemporary Jewish-themed films from around the world since its inception in 2001.

 - The Rochester International Film Festival is the world’s oldest, continuously held short film festival.